tonydavis629/personal-site/src/data/about.md

 # Intro

-I am currently a graduate student at Florida Atlantic University, graduating December 2022 with a Master's in Artificial Intelligence.
-Isn't that cool that AI is now a degree program?
-I'm really fascinated in the how the nature of knowledge is being probed by developing intelligent automated systems.
-My research involves investigating how AI can be used to enable automated aquaculture management systems.
-I hope my work can lead to technology that supports more harmonious relationships between man, technology and nature.
+I am currently working at the Johns Hopkins University Applied Physics Lab, and I'm a Doctor of Engineering student at JHU under Dr. Chien-Ming Huang and Dr. Tianmin Shu.
+I am studying the use of Vision Language Models in larger software systems.
+In other words, how to properly train VLMs to use tools and interact with computers.
+This is important because much of the advancement in AI has been made in language models, but is missing the connection to the visual world.
+At the same time I'm applying real time object detection and tracking to algorithms to navy camera data.

-# Current research interests
+## Previous Research

-I am working on a lot of different (read: too many) things at the moment.
-My main effort involves research at Dr. Bing Ouyang's lab at the Harbor Branch Oceanographic Institute, where we are developing the Hybrid Aerial Underwater Robotic System.
-The aim of this research is to reduce labor costs for aquaculture farms with intelligent networked robotics.
-We are also working on several underwater imaging and lidar projects.
-I also work for the Silicon Valley AI startup Deep Forest Sciences to implement bioinformatics tools in the open source machine learning library DeepChem.
+In my master's at Florida Atlantic University, I worked on automating aquaculture management systems, in pursuit of making aquaculture less laborious.
+I also did some work at Deep Forest Sciences to implement bioinformatics tools in the open source machine learning library DeepChem.
 These tools are enabling biologists to use state of the art AI technology without needing to be AI experts.
-Besides all that, I continue to contribute to the Johns Hopkins University Applied Physics Lab building a realtime object tracking system for use on military vessels.

 # Some history